maudnals/babel-cards/README.md

 Babel-cards
 ===========

-Babel-cards is a _mobile app project_ for learning vocabulary, by making writing and memorizing words easier.
+Babel-cards is an **Android mobile app project** for learning vocabulary, by making writing and memorizing words easier.

 Wiki:
-Prorotype (Work in progress): see this repository.
+Prototype (Work in progress): see [this repository].